-Under the current Standard A18, which remains in effect until 7 December 2001, oil derived from canola lines Topas 19/2, T45, Ms1, Ms8, Rf1, Rf2 and Rf3 and subsequent crosses does not require labelling as it is regarded as substantially equivalent to oil derived from non-genetically modified canola varieties.
+Under the current Standard A18, which remains in effect until 7 December 2001, oil derived from glufosinate-ammonium and pollination controlled canola lines Topas 19/2, T45, Ms1, Ms8, Rf1, Rf2 and Rf3 does not require labelling as it is regarded as substantially equivalent to oil from non-genetically modified canola varieties.

-When the amended Standard (A18 in the Australian Food Standards Code, 1.5.2 in the Australia New Zealand Food Standards Code) comes into effect on 7 December 2001, oil made from canola lines Topas 19/2, T45, Ms1, Ms8, Rf1, Rf2 and Rf3 will require labelling if it can be shown that novel DNA and/or protein is present in the final food.
+When the amended Standard comes into effect on 7 December 2001, food products containing canola oil derived from any of these genetically modified lines will require labelling if it can be shown that novel DNA and/or protein is present in the final food.